mne-tools/mne-python/doc/overview/datasets_index.rst

       and demonstrates how to fit a single trial linear regression using the information contained in the metadata of the individual datasets.

+ERP CORE Dataset
+^^^^^^^^^^^^^^^^
+:func:`mne.datasets.erp_core.data_path`
+:func:`mne.datasets.erp_core.load_data`

+The original `ERP CORE dataset`_ :footcite:`Kappenman2021` contains data from 40 participants who completed 6 EEG experiments, carefully crafted to evoke 7 well-known event-related potential (ERP) components.

+Currently, the MNE-Python ERP CORE dataset only provides data from one participant (subject `001`) of the Flankers paradigm, which elicits the lateralized readiness potential (LRP) and error-related negativity (ERN).
+The data provided is **not** the original data from the ERP CORE dataset, but rather a slightly modified version, designed to demonstrate the Epochs metadata functionality.
+For example, we already set the references and montage correctly, and stored events as Annotations.
+Data is provided in ``FIFF`` format.

+TODO

+.. topic:: Examples

+    * :ref:`Single trial linear regression analysis with the LIMO dataset
+      <ex-limo-data>`: Explores data from a single subject of the LIMO dataset
+      and demonstrates how to fit a single trial linear regression using the information contained in the metadata of the individual datasets.

 References
 ==========